 The League leases their office space in Washington, DC under a non-cancelable operating lease through September 30, 2019.
-Rent expense for the year ended December 31, 2016 was \$181,180.
+Rent expense for the year ended December 31, 2017 was \$184,803.

-The League also leases certain office equipment under a non-cancelable operating lease which ended in 2016 and was automatically renewed for consecutive periods of three months.
+The League also leases certain office equipment under a non-cancelable operating lease which terminates in 2020.